 During this period the biggest impact on the township of Oulton-with-Woodlesford was the opening of Water Haigh colliery owned by the Henry Briggs company.
 The sinking of two shafts had started in 1908 and after one of them collapsed in 1910, killing 6 men, the pit produced its first coal in 1911.
 Another new local industry was the Armitage brickworks opened next to the company’s stone quarry off Eshald Lane in about 1907.
 Both these developments had brought a large influx of workers and their families into the area and despite the construction of Eshald Terrace in the 1890s, and other properties afterwards, there was still a shortage of suitable houses.
 Built by Armitage’s using their distinctive red bricks Claremont View on Quarry Hill, for instance, was finished in 1912 and nicknamed Titanic Row after the ship which sank the same year.

-Many of the older houses, built from local stone, were cramped, infested with vermin and with only basic gas and water pipes.
-Practically all of them had outside toilets, or privies, often shared, which were just holes in the ground covered by a board with a hole in it.
+Many of the older houses, built from local stone, were cramped, infested with vermin and had only basic gas and water pipes.
+Practically all of them had outside toilets, or privies, often shared, which were just pits in the ground covered by a board with a hole in it.
 Ashes from the kitchen fire were spread on the human waste before it was collected by council workmen and taken to a local dump.
 Some cottages dated back to the 1780s and the early years of the 19th century.
 Built as investments by quarry owners many had been sold on to landlords who had no connection with the area and were only interested in collecting the rent.

 The housing shortage meant that many men who were employed at Water Haigh lived in Hunslet and other parts of Leeds.
 They got to work by taking the tram to its terminus at the Black Bull in Rothwell before walking the rest of the way.
 Others walked or cycled from Whitwood and Methley where they’d previously been employed at other Briggs collieries.
-For those who could afford it their was a “paddy” train in the early morning from Leeds and Hunslet stations.
+For those who could afford it there was a “paddy” train in the early morning from Leeds and Hunslet stations.
 Others came from Normanton and Altofts using reasonably cheap workmen’s tickets.

 The vicar’s letter was hardly discussed, the council deferring to the Woodlesford member, Dennis Walter Hargreaves, Water Haigh’s manager who had been Thomas Killingbeck’s next door neighbour, although he had recently moved to the grander surroundings of Eshald House which the Briggs company had bought.
 He claimed the men from Normanton and Leeds “were the class of people” who would not move to Woodlesford even if there were houses for them.
 It’s not clear if he was being snobbish or just believed that they preferred to live in places where there were more amenities.
 According to the minutes “the matter was then dropped.”